 “Take your time healing, as long as you want.
 Nobody else knows what you've been through.
 How could they know how long it will take to heal you?”

-Our picks of the best mental health quotes can highlight that sometimes life can feel overwhelming.
+Our picks of the best positive mental health quotes can highlight that sometimes life can feel overwhelming.
 Entering into the unknown can prove scary, while pain can chip away at our hope in life.
-Addiction and physical distress can further exacerbate or instigate suffering, which can lead to mental health needs and problems.
+Addiction and physical distress can further exacerbate or instigate suffering, leading to mental health needs and problems.

 People who live with mental health conditions often find hope in connecting with others who may share the struggle.
 Others who’ve recovered or learned to manage their condition can find themselves motivated to share advice.

-We have made much progress to grow awareness of mental health and reduce stigma.
+We have made much progress in growing awareness of mental health and reducing stigma.
 Today, however, as these mental health quotes talk about, physical health often remains a priority due is more visible nature.

 We can often see signs of physical illnesses.
 With mental health, there’s a shroud of uncertainty.
 Its symptoms of illness can be challenging to notice.
-Most people with varying mental health issues are not even aware of their conditions.
+Most people with varying mental health issues are unaware of their conditions.
 Haig’s mental health quote advises that we should place similar values on both psychological and physical health.

 Mental health issues are too widespread for us to leave them entirely to professionals.
 We all have to lend a hand.
-These mental health quotes point out that if opportunities arise to listen, lend an ear to others, speak to and motivate others and be there for them, we owe it to ourselves to do so and help them out on their mental health journey.
+These mental health quotes point out that if opportunities arise to listen, lend an ear to others, speak to and motivate others and be there for them.
+We owe it to ourselves to do so and help them out on their mental health journey.

 “A sad soul can be just as lethal as a germ.”